 The beauty of the landscape and its wildlife, along with the island’s exciting and extensive history, makes this far-flung corner of Wales the perfect getaway destination.
 And with a range of lively villages and towns, including the notable Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch town – you will discover a rich and vibrant culture to match.

-With its vast seascape and extensive views of the Snowdonia peaks, Llanddwyn beach, on the south coast of Anglesey, is an ideal spot for a family picnic.
-Add a little exploration to discover its wildlife, and you have the perfect day out.
-Find out more.
+With its vast seascape and extensive views of the Snowdonia peaks, Llanddwyn beach on the south coast of Anglesey is an ideal spot for a family picnic.
+Newborough Warren was formed 700 years ago when a tremendous storm blew sand inland – nowadays, the sand dunes are rich in wildflowers.
+Newborough Warren wildlife guide.

 Roam a tranquil corner of an ancient Celtic land, now a seaside haven protected by a mighty fortress.
 Then head north to striking Penmon point for views across the Irish Sea to a lonely lighthouse and Puffin Island.
 Find out more.